TheMambaDev/themambadev.github.io/content/posts/what-is-your-anchor.md

 ---
-title: "Lorem ipsum"
-description: "Sed ut perspiciatis unde omnis iste natus error sit voluptatem"
+title: "What is your anchor?"
+description: "what determines your habits, decisions and actions?"
 date: "2023-12-11"
 tags:
+- filosofi
+- general
-- Lorem
+- life
-- Ipsum
+- english
 ---

+### _what determines your habits, decisions and actions?_